 8. Bring sensory tools.

 Have the things that help on hand.
 Noise-cancelling earmuffs, fidgets, sunglasses, a hat, whatever you know works for your child.
 Help them manage their sensory experience by reducing the overload.

 Hungry, thirsty children are not happy children.
 Not to mention the sugar-rush if there is Easter candy.
 Plan ahead and ensure you have a meal or a snack and a drink before your Easter bunny visit.

-Plan those all-important bathroom breaks ahead.
+Plan those all-important toilet breaks ahead.
 Your child’s internal body sense can easily become disrupted with the excitement of Easter.
-Hunger, thirst, the urge to go to the bathroom can all contribute to sensory overload.
-Help your child manage their body and internal body sense with breaks and bathroom breaks.
+Hunger, thirst, the urge to go to the toilet can all contribute to sensory overload.
+Help your child manage their body and internal body sense with breaks and toilet breaks.

 Happy Easter!
 And may you have a wonderful, sensory-friendly Easter bunny visit with your family.

 - Create a Sensory-Friendly Easter Egg Hunt for Your Child

 Interested in more seasonal holiday help as a parent for your sensory child?